IonImpulse/blood-on-the-clocktower-discord-bot/README.md

 >Moves everyone *but* the storyteller who executed the command (who is also in the Voice Channel the storyteller is in) to a night room.
 If there is a saved ordering of people, it will use that order.

 ### day
->Saves the ordering of people in night rooms and moves everyone to the Voice Channel that the storyteller who executed the command is in.
+>Saves the ordering of people in night rooms and moves everyone to the Voice Channel with "town" in the name.

 ### save
 >Saves the ordering of people in night rooms without moving them.